 If so, it could be a find of major historical significance.
 Not that signatures of the (arguably) greatest playwright and literary figure in history do not exist, it’s just that they are extremely scarce.
 How scarce you ask?
 Well, there are only 6 known examples in the world, which typically categorizes it as the most valuable autograph in the world, with any example being appraised in the range of millions of dollars to priceless.
 This example would be only the 7th if it turns out to be authentic.
 All known exemplars are held in institutions around the world.
+It is worth order an essay to find out why autographs are so important and why we try to preserve any monuments of art creators.

 The faded, almost invisible, signature is found scrawled across the top right corner of Archaionomia, which is a compilation of Saxon Laws written during the reign of Elizabeth I, the period in which Mr. Shakespeare also lived.